saymedia/jobsworth/README.md

 `jobsworth` is intended to be used with Buildkite's dynamic pipeline upload functionality.
-A Buildkite pipeline that uses `jobsworth` will usually have only a single command step, that runs `jobsworth` and uploads the resulting pipeline definition into Buildkite:
+A Buildkite pipeline that uses `jobsworth` will usually have only a single command step, that runs `jobsworth`:

 ```
-jobsworth jobsworth.yml | buildkite-agent pipeline upload
+jobsworth jobsworth.yml
 ```

+If successful, `jobsworth` will set some metadata on the build and then upload the generated pipeline.

 Generating Additional Deployment Steps
 --------------------------------------